shaou77/albumin_and_ca/README.md

-# albumin_and_ca
-Albumin Level at Admission to ICU is Related to Prognosis in Cardiac Arrest Patients
+# Mean corpuscular hemoglobin concentration level at admission to intensive care unit is associated with prognosis in cardiac arrest patients